With a career spanning over twenty years, Clare Blatherwick is highly experienced in the world of jewellery.

 Most recently, she spent ten years as the Head of Jewellery for Bonhams, Scotland.
 This role involved sourcing pieces for auction to be sold throughout the world as well as in Scotland, and advising sellers, collectors and buyers around the globe.
 In this role, she has spent time in Asia, the USA, South Africa, and various European countries.
-This exposure to the international jewellery market, coupled with her previous experience, ensures Clare is in a unique position in Scotland, and can offer clients a service that is at once professional, as well as personal.
+This exposure to the international jewellery market, coupled with her previous experience, ensures Clare is in a unique position in Scotland, and can offer clients a service that is as much professional, as it is personal.

-From there, she went on to work for the internationally regarded Edinburgh jeweller, Hamilton & Inches.
-They offered Clare another perspective in dealing with clients who want the best, principally in modern or bespoke pieces, and understanding the importance of emotion when talking about jewellery and what it means to an individual at that moment in their life.
+From there, she went on to work for a world renowned Royal Warrant holding retail jeweller, based in Edinburgh.
+They offered Clare another perspective in dealing with clients who seek the finest goods, principally in modern or bespoke pieces, and also understanding the importance of emotion when it comes to jewellery and what it means to an individual at that moment in their life.